The Good Person of Szechwan: Plot summary

 At first, Shui Ta only appears when Shen Teh is in a particularly desperate situation, but as the action of the play develops, Shen Teh becomes unable to keep up with the demands made on her and is overwhelmed by the promises she makes to others.
 Therefore, she is compelled to call on her cousin's services for longer periods until at last her true personality seems to be consumed by her cousin's severity.
 Where Shen Teh is soft, compassionate, and vulnerable, Shui Ta is unemotional and pragmatic, even vicious; it seems that only Shui Ta is made to survive in the world in which they live.
-In what seems no time at all, he has built her humble shop into a full-scale tobacco factory with many employees.
+In what seems like no time at all, he has built her humble shop into a full-scale tobacco factory with many employees.

 Shen Teh also meets an unemployed male pilot, Yang Sun, with whom she quickly falls in love after preventing him from hanging himself.
 However, Yang Sun doesn't return Shen Teh's feelings but simply uses her for money and Shen Teh quickly falls pregnant with his child.

-Eventually one of the employees hears Shen Teh crying, but when he enters only Shui Ta is present.
+Eventually, one of the employees hears Shen Teh crying, but when he enters only Shui Ta is present.
 The employee demands to know what he has done with Shen Teh, and when he cannot prove where she is, he is taken to court on the charge of having hidden or possibly murdered his cousin.
 The townspeople also discover a bundle of Shen Teh's clothing under Shui Ta's desk, which makes them even more suspicious.
 During the process of her trial, the gods appear in the robes of the judges, and Shui Ta says that he will make a confession if the room is cleared except for the judges.
 When the townspeople have gone, Shui Ta reveals herself to the gods, who are confronted by the dilemma that their seemingly arbitrary divine behavior has caused: they have created impossible circumstances for those who wish to live "good" lives, yet they refuse to intervene directly to protect their followers from the vulnerability that this "goodness" engenders.